yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

 ## Prerequisites

+If you are on a Windows or Mac operating system, you can [create a Linux server in a virtual machine](root://general/0.1/how-to-guides/set-up-virtual-machine.md).

 To complete these tasks, your Linux server will need the following:

 * A new installation of an Ubuntu 18.04 Server / Virtual Machine